-In 2013, the Company formalized its long-standing practice of significant share ownership by senior management by adopting an equity retention policy.
-Until normal retirement age as defined in the the Company's Supplemental Executive Retirement Plan, each executive officer is required to retain at least 25% (after taxes and exercise costs) of the shares of Common Stock acquired under an incentive equity or option award granted after January 1, 2013 (the "Equity Award Shares").
+Under its Equity Retention and Hedging Policy, the Company formalized its long-standing practice of significant share retention by senior management.
+Until normal retirement age as defined in the the Company's Supplemental Executive Retirement Plan, each executive officer is required to retain at least 25% (after taxes and exercise costs) of Equity Award Shares.